 Disillusions of Grandeur (and Other Eye-Openers) is a thought-provoking poetry collection for teenage to adult readers.
-Offering ironic and profound realizations about everyday life and interpersonal connections, Susan L. Lipson’s poems call attention to the magic within mundane experiences and the absurdity within certain aspects of society.
-The variety of classical and modern poetic styles aims to communicate and connect with a diverse audience who might not usually buy a book of poetry.
-Because the poet is also a writing coach, her poems naturally evoke discussions by aspiring poets, book groups, and literature/writing classes.
-Susan even includes some links to Soundcloud.com, where she has uploaded musical recordings of some of the poems that are actually song lyrics.
+Offering ironic and profound realizations about everyday life and interpersonal connections, these poems call attention to the magic within mundane experiences and the absurdity within certain aspects of society.
+Some of the poems are song lyrics and include links to Soundcloud.com, where you can hear them.

 “Sharing Wounds While Card Shopping,” in Rattle Magazine